-Have your letters directed in care of the Normal School, and they will be safely and regularly delivered to you twice every day.
+Have your letters directed in care of the Normal School, to the room of your class teacher, and they will be safely and regularly delivered to you twice a day.

 Regular bodily exercise is essential to health.
-For this the gymnasium partially provides, giving you as it does three times each week an exercise carefully adapted to your strength.
+For this the gymnasium partially provides, giving you, as it does, three times each week an exercise carefully adapted to your strength.
 Besides this you need at least an hour in the open air, devoted to the development of the muscles, whose health goes far to insure a healthy and vigorous brain.